 Finally, we have engaged with our key stakeholders to ensure that we can work together to promote success across all our shared strategic initiatives.
 This Corporate Plan recognises strategic and operational development locally and regionally together with the opportunities that will arise.
 It aligns with strategic objectives of a number of key stakeholders, including the University of Kent, Medway Council and key funders.
 In particular, this plan has been written with a number of strategic initiatives in mind, namely:

-This plan also recognises regional strategic opportunities such as the Lower Thames Crossing and other initiatives across the wider Kent area, the South East and nationally which could have impacts.
-It is also mindful of wider developments in the visitor attraction market locally and regionally that provide opportunity for market growth – with the potential of the London resort being key to this.
+This plan also recognises regional strategic opportunities such as the Lower Thames Crossing and other initiatives across the wider Kent area, the South East and nationally which could impact.
+It is also mindful of wider developments in the visitor attraction market locally and regionally that provide opportunity for market growth – with the development of the London Resort being key to this.